Karexar/gsw_dialect_identification/readme.md

 # Dialect identification for Swiss-German

 This repository contains a BERT model to identify Swiss-German dialects.
 We use the 'bert-base-german-cased' pretrained model and fine-tune it on labelled Swiss-German sentences.
 Labelled GSW sentences can be obtained for example using the Twitter streamer (https://github.com/Karexar/twitter_streamer).
+The dialect is inferred from the Swiss state ("canton") the Twitter user lives in, when this information is available.

 ## Installation